Leyowis/Network-Screenshot-Server-and-Client/README.md

 Client (Linux): Python 3.x

 Usage:
-Run the server script on a Windows machine, specifying the IP and port.
+Run the server script on a machine, specifying the IP and port.
-Run the client script on a Linux machine, providing the server's IP address.
+Run the client script on a machine, providing the server's IP address.
 The client will receive the screenshot from the server and save it as screenshot.png.

 Example: